3.5 Dicod Invocation

 --lint

 Check configuration file syntax and exit with code ‘0’ if it is OK, or with ‘78’ if there are errors.
-See section Configuration.
+See Configuration.

 -h